rachelcoonley/K8s-quick-start/README.md

 5. Copy, paste, and run the Docker command on your host to register it with Rancher.
 This process might take a few minutes to complete.
 6. Click **Close**.
 On the Hosts page, you can view the status of your host.

-After you add at least one host to your environment, it might take several minutes for all Rancher system services to launch.
+[NEED TO VERIFY THIS INFO:] After you add at least one host to your environment, it might take several minutes for all Rancher system services to launch.
 To verify the status of your environment, from the **Environment** menu, select **Manage Environments**.
 If a service is healthy, its state displays in green.

 ### Adding Containers